[CS Technical Interview 7] JavaScript that gets you talking

 The concept of prototypes and their connection structure,

-6. Working with Arrays and Objects
+6. Handling Arrays and Objects

 7. JavaScript Module System

-• ES module system structure, differences between import/export, dynamic import and code splitting
+• ES module system structure, differences between import/export, dynamic import, and code splitting

 8. Browser and JavaScript